sidebase/nuxt-auth/docs/guide/authjs/nuxt-auth-handler.md

 Some uses-cases for each callback could be:

 - `signIn`: Check if a user is e.g. restricted from accessing the application and terminate the signin flow.
-- `redirect`: Customize the callback url based on futhur parameters, that need to be dynamically calculated and cannot be set on startup (e.g. through feature flags or database values).
+- `redirect`: Customize the callback url based on further parameters, that need to be dynamically calculated and cannot be set on startup (e.g. through feature flags or database values).
 - `session`: Fetch and inject additional data into the session.
 Read more [here](/guide/authjs/session-data).
 -  `jwt`: Inject or update data inside the JWT token and manage refresh and access tokens.